Rioter first to be jailed on violent disorder charge after nationwide unrest

 Brandon Welch, 18, who is accused of using racist language and encouraging people to smash up property while live-streaming the Darlington riot on TikTok, did not enter a plea to a charge of violent disorder.

-Teesside Magistrates’ Court also saw the case of a father of a four-year-old girl, Mark Crozier, 38, who was not required to enter a plea after he was charged with violent disorder.
+Teesside Magistrates’ Court also saw the case of Mark Crozier, 38, the father of a four-year-old girl, who was not required to enter a plea after he was charged with violent disorder.

 Elsewhere, a man has been charged with possessing a wooden stick as a weapon during a gathering in Birmingham.